-FMI is a multilateral system among participating financial institutions, used for the purposes of recording, clearing, or settling payments, securities, derivatives, or other financial transactions'.
-FMI include payment systems, central securities depositories (CSDs), securities settlement systems (SSSs), and central counterparties (CCPs).
-It does not extend to trade repositories or to trading platforms.
-Access to FMI is essential for banks to be able to continue to operate and provide critical functions.
-In particular, access to FMI is required to record, clear, or settle payments, securities, derivatives, or other financial transactions.
+FMI is a multilateral system among participating financial institutions, used for the purposes of recording, clearing, or settling payments, securities, derivatives, or other financial transactions.
+FMI include payment systems, central securities depositories ('CSDs'), securities settlement systems ('SSSs'), and central counterparties ('CCPs').
+It does not extend trade to repositories or to trading platforms.

+Access to FMI is required to record, clear, or settle payments, securities, derivatives, or other financial transactions.
+Access to FMI is therefore essential for banks to be able to continue to operate and provide critical functions.